 Frequently asked questions

 • There’s no single car insurance company that’s best for everyone since car insurance is highly personalized.
 The best car insurance in Georgia depends on what you’re looking for from an insurance provider.
-For example, some drivers prioritize their budget, while others want a local agent, robust digital tools or discounts.
+For example, some drivers prioritize their budget through affordable premiums or car insurance discounts, while others value having a local agent or innovative digital tools to assist them with their insurance needs.
 Once you know what you’re looking for from an insurance provider, request quotes, read customer reviews and compare companies.

 • No, Georgia is not a no-fault state.
 Georgia is a fault state, also called a tort state.
 If a driver gets into an accident in a fault state, the at-fault driver’s insurance company is responsible for compensating the other driver for their losses.